wootencl/apidocs-v4/source/includes/_claims.md

 ```
 *Available modes of operation: batch/async*

-Following the standard X12 837 format, the PokitDok claims resource allows applications to easily file claims to designated trading partners.
+Following the standard X12 837 format, the PokitDok claims endpoint allows
+applications to easily file claims to designated trading partners.

-When using the claims resource, there is an option to supply a callback_url, which indicates that your application should be
+When using the claims endpoint, there is an option to supply a callback_url,
-notified when the asynchronous processing is complete and a claim acknowledgement has been received from the trading partner.
+which indicates that your application should be notified when the asynchronous
+processing is complete and a claim acknowledgement has been received from the
-When a callback_url is specified, the full claims request activity will be POSTed back to the callback_url.
-A claim
+trading partner.When a callback_url is specified, the full claims request
+activity will be POSTed back to the callback_url.
+A claim acknowledgement will
-acknowledgement will be returned for each submitted claims request.
+be returned for each submitted claims request.

-Available Claims Endpoints:

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------